SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 Transcription and reverse transcription functions should be symmetrical.
 By which I mean to say that if one transcribes a DNA sequence and then reverse transcribes the result, it should reproduce the input.
-The same is true for reverse transcription ofan RNA sequence then transcription of the result.
+The same is true for reverse transcription of an RNA sequence then transcription of the result.
 We can make some fun functions to test whether this holds true:

 {% highlight haskell %}